 There is some wisdom in this childhood scenario for grownups running businesses, product lines, and service areas, who are competing for awareness, customers, and marketshare.
 In every market, every town, every application space, you are going to face competition.
 And that's a good thing - for companies and consumers.
 But maybe you are considering making a move to directly market against your competitor.
 Is this a good idea?
 The answer is, maybe, but be careful.

-Let's look at a a recent example to help illustrate some upsides and downsides for consideration: Microsoft's recent ad campaign against Google in the mainstream business press.
+Let's look at an example to help illustrate some upsides and downsides for consideration: Microsoft's ad campaign against Google in the mainstream business press.
 Here is one of their ads: